Skip to main content

 How Much Property Damage Liability Should I Have?

-At the very least, you should increase your limit from the $10,000 minimum to $50,000 in coverage.
+Consider increasing your limit from the $10,000 minimum to $50,000 in coverage.
 This is because the cost of repairing or replacing property can be very high, especially if you are involved in an accident with a newer or more expensive vehicle.

 Here are some tips for determining how much property damage liability coverage you need: